ZengManqin/ZengManqin.github.io/_pages/about.md

 Welcome to my personal page!

-I am currently a second-year Joint Master's student at the **Southern University of Science and Technology (SUSTech)** and the **Shenzhen Institutes of Advanced Technology (SIAT), CAS**, advised by Prof. Xinyu Wu (IEEE Fellow) and Prof. Zhengkun Yi.
-In addition, I serve as a Research Assistant at **The Chinese University of Hong Kong (CUHK)** under the supervision of Prof. Li Zhang (IEEE Fellow).
+I am currently a second-year Joint Master's student at the Southern University of Science and Technology (SUSTech) and the Shenzhen Institutes of Advanced Technology (SIAT), CAS, advised by Prof. Xinyu Wu (IEEE Fellow) and Prof. Zhengkun Yi.
+In addition, I serve as a Research Assistant at The Chinese University of Hong Kong (CUHK) under the supervision of Prof. Li Zhang (IEEE Fellow).

-🔥 **I am actively seeking PhD opportunities starting in Fall 2027.** My research primarily focuses on **robotic tactile perception, multimodal learning, soft robotics, and dexterous hands**.
+🔥 **I am actively seeking PhD opportunities starting in Fall 2027.
+My research primarily focuses on robotic tactile perception, multimodal learning, soft robotics, and dexterous hands**.

-📍 **Upcoming Event:** I will be attending **IROS 2026** to present our work on bio-inspired event-frame dual-modal tactile sensors.
-* **Session:** Focused - Reinventing the Tactile Sensor
-* **Date & Time:** Wednesday, September 30 | 09:00 - 09:44
-* **Location:** Room 326

-I would love to connect and chat if you are also attending the conference!
-Please feel free to reach out.
+📍 **Upcoming:** I will be presenting our work on bio-inspired event-frame dual-modal tactile sensors at **IROS 2026**.
+Catch my presentation at the *Focused - Reinventing the Tactile Sensor* session on Wednesday, Sept.
+30 (09:00 - 09:44) in Room 326.
+I would love to connect and chat if you are also attending!

 ## Education & Experience